 Ever since I was a little girl and my Dad told me colorful tales at bedtime, I’ve always loved stories.
 As I got older, I found people’s real-life stories fascinating, and I was drawn to writing.
-I started writing in high school, studied it in college, and landed some exciting jobs in print and broadcast journalism after graduation.
-Lifestyle topics and human interest stories — like the ones you’ll find here — were always my favorites.
+I started writing in high school, studied it in college, and landed some exciting jobs in public relations and print and broadcast journalism after graduation.
+Lifestyle and human interest stories — like the ones you’ll find here — were always my favorites.
 And interviewing people was the greatest part of my job.
 I got to find out what makes people tick and then play storyteller as I shared their intriguing tales.

 When the eternal student in me yearned to go back to school, my favorite college professor encouraged me to go into Social Work.
 My background in journalism and publicity furthered my inherent interest in people and the human story, which is what social work is all about.
 I received my Master’s of Science in Social Work (MSW) from Columbia University and focused my training on clinical mental health practice.
 For fifteen years, I worked as a psychotherapist, specializing in child, adolescent and family therapy.
 It was intense and challenging but an incredible experience, and now I enjoy writing about parenting from both a personal and professional perspective.

-As rewarding as social work is, nothing can compare to becoming a Mommy!
+Of all the hats I wear, nothing can compare to being a Mommy!
 After I had my son Jack, I realized it was time to reinvent my career.
 I wanted to stay at home with him to witness all his special “firsts,” so I returned to my roots as a writer.
 I started to freelance as both a writer and a publicist, began work on my children’s book, and conceived and birthed this blog!
-After spending so many years working with children and parenting issues, it’s been interesting to now see many scenarios play out in my own home.
-What Lara Wrote is my place to share my parenting experiences from both a personal and professional perspective.
-Just call me “Mommy, MSW!”

 Thanks for visiting and please follow along!